Yesterday, I didn't even remember that it was 11 September, anniversary of the New York terrorist attacks.

 The dream of boys in the film from Burkina Faso is to catch Osama Bin Laden and get 24 million dollars' award.

-But my favorite film was about the deaf French girl, who has a fight with her boyfriend in New York, and is hoping for a miracle.
+But my favorite film-episode in this anthology film was the one about the deaf French girl, who has a fight with her boyfriend in New York, and is hoping for a miracle.

 It was that film where different directors have made short films on the theme of 11 September.
-The Isreali film was about a suicide bomber and a journalist who wants her story.
+The Israeli film was about a suicide bomber and a journalist who wants her story.

-Mira Nair's film is about Salim, an American born in Pakistan, and the film was called "Terrorist".
+Mira Nair's film was about Salim, an American born in Pakistan, and the film was called "Terrorist".

 "The exiled man" from Chile, was bitter about the American double standards.